 gpg = Grains Per Gallon

 Product processing in most manufacturing plants requires water.
 Cooling towers and HVAC are imperative to keeping operations running smoothly.
-Water hardness levels can be as high as 500 PPM; with water hardness levels this high, manufacturing equipment can deteriorate at a rapid pace and experience efficiency loss.
+Water hardness levels in Pennsylvania can be as high as 500 PPM; with water hardness levels this high, manufacturing equipment can deteriorate at a rapid pace and experience efficiency loss.

 Fixing your water quality issues in the state of Pennsylvania will depend on your specific water source.
 It is best to test your potable water supply in order to get a better understanding of your water quality.
 Testing is relatively cheap.
 The test results will allow you to understand if your potable water has issues that need to be addressed.
 Common solutions to water contamination problems may include a water filtration system, a reverse osmosis system, or other whole home water treatment solutions.